schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 // or client-side
 client.stateManager.observe(observeCallback);
 ```
-- @param {Function} observeCallback - function that will be called for every state already created and every time a new state is created on the network.
-It is called with 3 arguments:
-  + @param {String} schemaName - name of the registered schema.
-  + @param {Integer} stateId - unique id the state on the network.
-  + @param {Integer} nodeId - unique id of the node which created the state. (by convention the server's noteId is -1).

 In our example, the controller wants to track every `player` states created by `player` clients, to be able to monitor and control them remotely, it thus `observe` and attach to the state when notified: